+Topic 6.
+Finding your research question, writing an abstract for international legal research.

+- 1. Problems that make the focus of dissertation.. - 2.
+Formulating the research question. - 3.
+Linking research question and the structure of the text. - 4.
+Research question and other concepts "aim and goals of the research", "hypothesis". - 5.
+Abstract and research question. - 6.
+Practical exercises to word the research question.

 Topic 7.
-Finding your research question, writing an abstract

-1. Problems that make the focus of dissertation

-- 2. Formulating the research question - 3.
-Linking research question and the structure of the text - 4.
-Research question and other concepts "aim and goals of the research", "hypothesis" - 5.
-Abstract and research question - 6.
-Practical exercises to word the research question

-Topic 8.
 Working with the literature and bibliography managers.

-- 1. Quality of sources ranking of the sources in English language - 2.
-Quality of sources ranking of the sources in Ukrainian language - 3.
-Search for sources (search engines Google Scholar, databases JStor, EBSCO, ProQuest, etc) - 4.
-Systematic monitoring and automated alerts (TOC, Zetoc, alerts for databases and individual journals) - 5.
+- 1. Quality of sources ranking of the sources in English language. - 2.
+Quality of sources ranking of the sources in Ukrainian language. - 3.
+Search for sources (search engines Google Scholar, databases JStor, EBSCO, ProQuest, etc). - 4.
+Systematic monitoring and automated alerts (TOC, Zetoc, alerts for databases and individual journals). - 5.
 Systematization and storage - 6.
-Making notes, effective and ethical use of notes in the text
+Making notes, effective and ethical use of notes in the text..

-Topic 9.
-Academic writing - literature review
+Topic 8.
+Academic writing - literature review in contemporary international legal research.

-- 1. When and how to start writing.

-- 2. Creative writing and prompts
+- 1. When and how to start writing. - 2.
+Creative writing and prompts.

-- 3. Technique of "expanded writing"

-- 4. Rewriting, editing and polishing the paper

-- 5. Literature review and its purposes

-- 6. Literature review and theoretical framework
+- 3. Technique of "expanded writing". - 4.
+Rewriting, editing and polishing the paper. - 5.
+Literature review and its purposes. - 6.
+Literature review and theoretical framework.